Bishaljit/zomato-clone/README.md

 # Jigato(zomato clone)

-Zomato is a online food ordering application, we made a clone (Jigato) of it using React Js, Zomato Frontend clone using React Js.
+Zomato is a online food ordering application, we made a clone (Tomato) of it using React Js, Zomato Frontend clone using React Js.

 ### Project Demonistration Video: